ouro-borous/CBaD-resources/Papers.md

 # C-Type (Countersensory)

 - [ACyDS: An adaptive cyber deception system](https://ieeexplore.ieee.org/document/7795427) - Detailing the theory behind a moving-target network defense using OpenFlow.
+- [Adversarially Adapting Deceptive Views and Reconnaissance Scans on a Software Defined Network](https://alfagroup.csail.mit.edu/sites/default/files/documents/ed_evolution_of_deception_in_sdn.pdf) - Combining SDNs with honeypots to slow down an nmap scan (probably extends to other mass-scanning tools easily.)

 # D-Type (Deceptive)